STONESCODE001/FoodeiInt/README.md

-Foodei
+#Foodei
+### webapp firebase hosting url :

-Foodei is a B2B marketplace that allows business abroad to have direct access to food suppliers and farmers in Nigeria. this is just a waitinglist typeshit ( i had work too much in this stuff)
+Foodei is a **B2B marketplace** that allows business abroad to have direct access to food suppliers and farmers in Nigeria. this is just a waitinglist typeshit ( i had work too much in this stuff)

+---

 Features:
-WaitingList: Simple
+- WaitingList
+- View All Catlog

 You would find Code for :
+- Login
+- SignUp
+- Dashboard
-Login, SignUp, Dashboard ( Listing Products )
+  - ( To list Products )

+MoralLesson
+> Build Stuffs Fast, dont waste time ( and just dont try to build everything yourself, you are not even that smart )

 Installation
 To set up Foodei locally, follow these steps:
 1. **Clone the Repository**
    ```bash